vicluo96/SWE_262_xml_toJSON/README.md

 These stream operations apply to JSONObject, and are started by transforming those objects into streams with the new toStream() method.

 ## Build and run instruction:
-Same as the process in JSON-Java library, remember change the test file name to M2Test.java
+Same as the process in JSON-Java library, remember change the test file name to M2, M3 or M4Test.java